aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 <span class="image">![Tune](explain_before_After.png?raw=true)</span>

-While we are at it, lets check the Explain plan for [Q3] before and after to see the impact of indexes on this.
+While we are at it, go ahead and check the Explain plan for [Q3] before and after to see the impact of indexes on this query.

 ```sql
 [Q3] SELECT sql_no_cache max_temp,min_temp,station_name FROM weather WHERE max_temp > 42 and id = 'USC00103882' ORDER BY max_temp DESC\G